State of the Industry Impacts Timeshare Exit (2026 Guide)

 • Only time for a guaranteed no-penalty timeshare contract termination

-• Full cancellation
+• Full cancellation and refund of down payment

 • Short legal window (typically 3–10 days depending on state)